 School of Teaching, Learning and Educational Sciences

-Shelbie Witte, PhD—Chuck and Kim Watson Endowed Chair and School Head
+Shelbie Witte, PhD—Chuck and Kim Watson Endowed Chair, School Head and Senior Director of Teacher Education

 The School of Teaching, Learning and Educational Sciences develops outstanding education professionals and school psychologists who have the confidence and demonstrated competence to be leaders, advocates, and agents of change in regional, national and world communities.
 We employ and model authentic, engaging methods and innovative, collaborative practices to develop scholars, especially teachers, teacher educators and school psychologists who are transformative leaders and reflective practitioners adept at using creative and effective methods to foster productive and just communities.
 Programs in the School of Teaching, Learning and Educational Sciences (STLES) include curriculum studies, elementary education, gifted and talented education, secondary education, literacy education, science/mathematics education, special education and school psychology.
 Consistent with the University’s Professional Education unit conceptual framework, all programs leading to teacher certification at both initial and advanced levels incorporate the L.E.A.D.S. framework based on leadership, ethics and professionalism, academic and professional roles, diversity and service orientation/community outreach.
 Graduate program goals in STLES focus on the concepts of agency, pedagogy, diversity and research.